WasDavidOliveira/WasDavidOliveira/README.md

 ```
 ▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓
-  WAKE UP, CHOOM.
-WE HAVE CODE TO SHIP.
+  Wake the f**k up, Samurai!
+WE HAVE A CODE TO SHIP.
 ▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓
 ```